DataCanvasIO/YLearn/docs/source/sub/policy.rst

 Policy: Selecting the Best Option
 *********************************

-In tasks such as policy evaluation, besides the causal effects, we may also have interets in other questions such as whether an example should be assigned to a treament and if the answer is yes, which option is the best to assign among all possible treament values.
+In tasks such as policy evaluation, e.g., [Athey2020]_, besides the causal effects, we may also have interets in other questions such as whether an example should be assigned to a treament and if the answer is yes, which option is the best to select among all possible treament values.
 YLearn implement :class:`PolicyTree` for such purpose.
 Given a trained estimator model or estimated causal effects, it finds the optimal polices for each example by building a decision tree model which aims to maximize the causal effect of each example.

 The criterion for training the tree is